brophyj/book_v1/docs/01-intro.md

 <img src="01-intro_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-So the probability of finding 2 people in a class of 60 with the same birthday is \>99%.
-The graph also shows that provided there are more than 23 people in the class the probability will be \> 50%.
-One can alaso appreciate the non-linearity of the relationship.
+So the probability of finding 2 people in a class of 60 with the same birthday is >99%.
+The graph also shows that provided there are more than 23 people in the class the probability will be > 50%.
+One can also appreciate the non-linearity of the relationship.
 To give an idea about the range of functions in `R` it should be noted that you don't have to write your own `birthday` function as above but can simple call the built in `pbirthday` function.
 One can also verify these calculations by doing simulations as demonstrated in this [blog](http://varianceexplained.org/r/birthday-problem/).

 ```r